ianpleasance/home-assistant-google-sheets-monitor/README.md

 ## Notes

 - Ensure all sheets being monitored have a **header row**.
+- If the headers in a sheet are not unique, monitoring will fail with an error.
+Make sure all headers in the first row are unique.
 - The names of people are just unique strings and do not relate to Home Assistant people or users, but generally you'd align them.
 - The service account must have access to the spreadsheet with at least **Viewer** permissions.
-- If the headers in a sheet are not unique, monitoring will fail with an error.
-Make sure all headers in the first row are unique.
 - If the scan interval is too low then you may receive multiple events for a row as a user edits it.
+Also when selecting a scan interval be aware that Google does rate-limit clients and so setting the scan interval to a low value (and therefore the API call frequency high) could lead to the integration being blocked with HTTP 500 errors.
+In this case increasing the scan interval and restarting HASS should fix this.

 ---